Toggle high contrast

 Initiating a decades long public sector spending freeze, amounting to the deepest and most severe austerity programme ever attempted anywhere in the world.

-Brazil has strict laws banning abortion in most cases and the current Minister of Human Rights, Family and Women, Damares Alves, opposes abortion in all cases.
+Brazil has strict laws banning abortion in most cases and the former Minister of Human Rights, Family and Women, Damares Alves, opposed abortion in all cases.
 In January 2020, Brazil’s government announced a policy change to abstinence-only sex education and one of Bolsonaro’s first acts in office was to remove LGBT rights from the Human Rights Ministry’s remit.
 Bolsonaro himself is known for outspoken sexist and homophobic rhetoric.
 In a heated exchange on the floor of Congress with fellow Congress member Maria de Rosario, he said “I wouldn’t rape you because you don’t deserve it”, leading to a court case where the Supreme Court ruled he had incited rape.
 This inflammatory political rhetoric takes place in a context where violence against women and femicide is alarmingly high, the gender pay gap rests at 20.5%, and LGBT people experience some of the highest levels of homophobic violence anywhere in the world.

-The Bolsonaro government is pursuing policies explicitly designed to reverse improvements to the deep and persistent structural racism which permeates Brazilian society.
+The Bolsonaro government pursued policies explicitly designed to reverse improvements to the deep and persistent structural racism which permeates Brazilian society.
 This is reflected in inequality of access to healthcare, education and employment opportunities for Afro-Brazilians and the Indigenous, as well the extreme police violence targeted towards working class and Afro-Brazilian communities.

 Resources and useful links